drank10/AnotherChatbot/README.md

 ## Usage

 1. **Select an Agent:** Choose or create a new agent from the interface.
+Agents can either be a single emotion or multiple.
+Please see F5 TTS documention for more details.
-2. **Start Chatting:** Type your message and press enter to get a response.
+2. **Start Chatting:** The agent will enter a listening mode.
 3. **Pause/Unpause:** Use the 'p' key to pause/unpause the conversation.
 4. **Toggle Image Generation:** Use the 'i' key to enable/disable image generation.